socomsystems/documentation/developer_manual/app/javascript-apis.rst

 JavaScript APIs
 ===============

-Nextcloud apps can use existing JavaScript APIs to ease the development of front-end components and simple scripts.
+cyfrSpaces apps can use existing JavaScript APIs to ease the development of front-end components and simple scripts.

 The APIs used to be provided via global variables, available on most pages of Nextcloud.
 To smoothen the development experience with modern development tools, this method is in the process of being deprecated and removed.
 Existing APIs are being migrated to npm packages and new APIs will only be available that way.
 The bottom of the page covers the basics of the global variable method, if you want to develop an app for old versions of Nextcloud.

 npm packages
 ------------

-`@nextcloud npm packages <https://www.npmjs.com/org/nextcloud>`_ provide the current front-end APIs for Nextcloud apps.
+`@nextcloud npm packages <https://www.npmjs.com/org/nextcloud>`_ provide the current front-end APIs for cyfrSpaces apps.

 Usage
 ^^^^^

 The idea is that apps install these packages via `npm` and bundle the code with tools like `Babel <https://babeljs.io/>`_, `Webpack <https://webpack.js.org/>`_ or `Parcel <https://parceljs.org/>`_.
-This ensures that an app runs the exact same code independent of the Nextcloud version and also reduces the chances of running into conflicts with other apps.
+This ensures that an app runs the exact same code independent of the cyfrSpaces version and also reduces the chances of running into conflicts with other apps.

 For more details on the design considerations see `the discussion on Github <https://github.com/nextcloud/server/issues/15932>`_.